pgElephant/pgraft/docs/user-guide/cluster-operations.md

-# Cluster Operations
+# Cluster Operations (pgElephant Suite)

-This guide covers common cluster operations and management tasks.
+This guide covers common cluster operations and management tasks for **pgraft**, part of the unified [pgElephant](https://pgelephant.com) high-availability suite.
+All steps and best practices are up to date and consistent with the latest release.

 ## Adding Nodes